Wednesday, February 9, 2022

 Although we can listen to any music through each of the lenses we’ve discussed, sometimes it’s possible to infer from external clues if a musician—perhaps unconsciously—favors the same listening lens as you.
 This can be helpful for explaining why, given two apparently similar artists, one’s music hits whereas the other’s falls flat.

-Let’s look at the big four of IDM.
+Consider the big four of IDM.
 Squarepusher’s tendency to overdub uproarious applause onto tracks that were created without a live audience present indicates that he favors the lens of music as performance.
-Aphex Twin’s exasperation at this—“he added crowd noise etc to the recording, wtf!”—gives the impression that he either dislikes this lens or just has a modicum of taste.
+Aphex Twin’s exasperation at this in a Soundcloud comment—“he added crowd noise etc to the recording, wtf!”—gives the impression that he either dislikes this lens or just has taste.
 Autechre’s tradition of holding live shows in complete darkness intentionally diverts attention away from the performance, revealing an affinity for either absolute music or music as diegesis.
 Boards of Canada’s track titles often seem like phrases pulled from a secret story… so it’s obvious where their heads are.

 Looking for clues in this manner, we’re reminded of techno's historical connection to music as diegesis.
 Cybotron wasn’t just a band name, it was the name of “a super-sprite . . . [with] certain powers on the game-grid that a regular sprite didn’t have”.
 Underground Resistance didn’t just put out EPs, they presented themselves as rebel soldiers in an interplanetary conflict.
 Drexciyans were, by Kodwo Eshuh’s estimation, “water breathing, aquatically mutated descendants, webbed mutants of the Black Atlantic, amphibians adapted for the ocean's abyssal plains, a phylum disconnected from the aliens who adapted to land”.
 T